 - Rinse off with cold water.

-- Be sure to never use any other hair product after washing off the Henna.
+- Never use any other hair product after washing off the henna.

 How to apply Indigo dye in hair?